J. B. Malone: Wicklow Way

 Following his retirement from the civil service, he was appointed as a field officer with the Long Distance Walking Routes Committee of Cospóir, the National Sports Council.
 There, he negotiated rights of way with land-owners to enable his vision of the Wicklow Way to become a reality.
 Malone first proposed a guided walking route through the Wicklow hills in 1966, although he had first raised the idea as early as 1942.

 Writing

 From 1938 to 1975 Malone contributed a regular column to the Evening Herald entitled Over the Hills.
+Between 1967 and 1968 he wrote the column Know your Dublin, illustrated by Liam C. Martin.
+The column featured information on a Dublin landmark, and was later compiled into a book published in 1969.

 During the 1960s, Malone presented a television documentary series on RTÉ entitled Mountain and Meadow, in which, accompanied by a cameraman, he introduced viewers to a variety of hill walks in Wicklow and surrounding counties.
 In 1980, he presented a one-hour TV programme on the newly opened Wicklow Way.

 From 1950 to 1988, Malone wrote several books on hillwalking in the Dublin Mountains and the Wicklow Mountains.